-After graduating this December, Mary Grace DeFrancesco began her work serving children at Passion City Church in Atlanta, Georgia.
+After graduating this December, Mary Grace DeFrancesco began her work serving children at Passion City Church in Atlanta.
 While the new role is a dream position for DeFrancesco, the road to finding her calling called for hard work and perseverance.

 DeFrancesco first enrolled at Samford as an Early Childhood, Special Education, Elementary, Elementary Collaborative major, but an impactful experience helped uncover a dream position.

 During her sophomore year, she attended Passion Conference through Passion City Church, where the theme focused on not counting God out of your dreams.
 She realized one of her dreams would be to work with Passion City Church, where she would go on to complete a summer internship before her senior year.
 She was confident that she wanted to work with kids, but she felt her heart being drawn to ministry outside the classroom.

 Uncertain of how her future plans would unfold, she switched her major to elementary education with a concentration in Christian education and missions.
 She then began preparing for the standardized test she would need to pass to be certified to teach in the state of Alabama.
 DeFrancesco didn’t pass the test the first time, and she would go on to take the test an additional eight times while being within one point of passing half of those times.